simping4jesus/lph/lph.md

 It was so big my hands couldn't fit around the whole shaft.
 But I dutifully ran my hands up and down the shaft.
 It was working.
 To my horror, the penis began to inflate.
 Sean grabbed my body and flipped me around.
 My crotch was now in his face while I continued to work his penis with my hands.
 I yelped in surprise.

-"Sean what are you doing?"
+"Sean, what are you doing?"

 Suddenly I felt his tongue on the little nub at the top of my vagina.
 He was licking and sucking.

 "What are you--wow.
 Oh wow.
 What the--oh God.
 Oh my God.
 What the fuck.
 Holy shit.
-What is that feeling.
-Oh God.
+What is that feeling?
+Oh, God.
 What is happening to meee."
 I shrieked and lost control of my body.

 "You like that?"